jexxa-projects/JLegMed/docs/architecture/002-pipes-and-filters.md

 * Cons:
   * Slightly higher initial design effort compared to monolithic data processing
-  * May introduce performance overhead if not optimized in data intensive operations such as reading data from an old DB stepwise
+  * May introduce performance overhead if not optimized in data-intensive operations such as reading data from an old DB stepwise
 * Mitigations:
   * We will benchmark critical flows and optimize or batch filters where necessary